learn-co-curriculum/dsc-json-v2-1/README.md

 import json
 ```

-To load a json file, we first open the file using python's built in function and then pass that file object to the json module's load method.
+To load a json file, you first open the file using python's built in function and then pass that file object to the json module's load method.
 As you can see, this loaded the data as a dictionary.

 ```python